USEPA/useeior/README.md

 > print(paste("Sectors failing:", paste(econval$Failure$rownames, collapse = ", ")))
 [1] "Sectors failing: S00402/US, S00300/US"
 ```
 Note: `S00402/US - Used and secondhand goods` and `S00300/US - Noncomparable imports` are two commodities that are not produced by any industry in the US, therefore their commodity output naturally cannot recalculated with the model total requirements matrix `L` and demand vector `y` for US production.
+Results for these sectors are not recommended for use.

 ### Visualize Model Results